Research-led layout Portfolio-ready example Accessible interaction

 How to write a UX Designer CV

-Use this ux designer example to see how User research, Wireframing, and Prototyping can be turned into a sharper summary, stronger shipped-work bullets, and a more credible design story.
+Use this UX designer page to see how research, interaction design, and product usability can be turned into a sharper summary, stronger bullets, and a more credible design story.

 1

-Shape the summary and first role around the user research, interaction design, and product usability work you want to be hired for next, not every part of the job you have ever handled.
-Keep references to Figma, Miro where they strengthen credibility.
+Shape the summary and first role around the research, prototyping, or usability work you want to be hired for next, not every part of the job you have ever handled.

 2